tommygorham/portable-cpu-gpu/README.md

              ./<exename> --kokkos-num-devices=4 (if you have 4 GPUs) ./<exename> --kokkos-numa=2   (if you have 2 NUMA regions)

-Let me know your results or if you need help! tsgorham@outlook.com
+Let me know your results or if you need help by emailing tsgorham@outlook.com

+Additionally, you can view my [wiki](https://github.com/tommygorham/modern-cpu-gpu-programming/wiki) for more detailed information